- Risk management is essential to any business, from financial institutions to shipping companies and everything in between.

 Data virtualization is a platform-agnostic infrastructure that can combine both on-premises and cloud-based storage without ever having to copy or move data anywhere.
 Instead of having to bring data to a specific location, virtualization works with the data where it is.
 This increases the speed at which it can be utilized and reduces storage costs.

 Data virtualization reduces and prevents risk.
 Fine-grained access controls, right down to the row- and column-level, mean data owners can comply with data safety regulations while still allowing different users to get the data they need.
+Internal access controls can also limit ‘oversharing’ by which employees who do not need to be able to access certain data are still able to, which means hackers only have to compromise one account to gain large-scale data access.

 How Intertrust Platform helps inform real-time risk decisions